Stipe Petrina

 Stipe Petrina (born 5 October 1954) is a Croatian politician serving his sixth term as Mayor of Primošten.
 He is known for his controversial public appearances and statements, and has been described as enfant terrible of Croatian politics.

 Biography

 He was born in Primošten.
-After finishing primary school in 1969 in Primošten, he went to Zagreb to study engineering, graduating high school in 1974.
-In the period 1976-1990 he worked as a seaman in various domestic and foreign shipping companies.
-In January 1990 he organized the first democratic elections in the local community of Primošten, becoming its secretary.
-He is a volunteer and a veteran of the Croatian War of Independence, retiring in 1995.
+After finishing primary school in 1969 in Primošten, he moved to Zagreb to study engineering, graduating from high school in 1974.
+From 1976 to 1990, he worked as a seaman for various domestic and foreign shipping companies.
+In January 1990, he organized the first democratic elections in the local community of Primošten, becoming its secretary.
+He is a volunteer and a veteran of the Croatian War of Independence; he retired in 1995.